mileweb/docs-content-cdn/docs/portal/certificates/overview.md

 |4|Drop-down list to take actions on each certificate.|

 ## Certificate Actions
-Clicking the **Actions** drop-down list shows all the available actions that can be performed on certificates.
+Each certificate has a vertical ellipsis below the **Actions** column.
+Clicking the ellipsis shows the available actions that can be performed on the selected certificate.
 <p align="center"><img src="/docs/resources/images/certificates/certificate-actions.png" alt="Certificate Actions" width="900"></p>
 The actions are: